hushon/learning-not-to-learn-tensorflow/README.md

 This repo is an unofficial TensorFlow implementation of -- [*Learning Not to Learn:
 Training Deep Neural Networks with Biased Data (CVPR 2019)*](https://arxiv.org/abs/1812.10352)
-If you are looking for the official PyTorch source from the authors, you may redirect to [github.com/feidfoe/learning-not-to-learn](https://github.com/feidfoe/learning-not-to-learn)
+If you are looking for the official PyTorch source from the authors, redirect to [github.com/feidfoe/learning-not-to-learn](https://github.com/feidfoe/learning-not-to-learn)

 ## Introduction

 ![learning-not-to-learn-figure](./figure1.png)

-This code demonstrates unlearning of bias from an MNIST classification model.
+This code demonstrates unlearning of bias from an classification model, under a modified version of MNIST named the Colored-MNIST.
-Here, the training set is artifically injected with bias such that the class category has direct correlation against its color, meanwhile the test set does not have such bias.
-This effectly serves as false signals during training of the classifier, thus result in low test accuracy with baseline methods.
+Here, the training set is artifically injected with bias such that a class category has strong correlation to color, meanwhile the test set does not have such bias.
+This effectly serves as false discriminative signal against baseline training methods, thus result in low test accuracy.
-The authors suggest a novel training method so that the model learns from the training set but unlearns from the bias.
-The key ideas are: adoption of an additional bias prediction model, and a novel regularizing loss function based on mutual information between image and bias.
+The authors suggest a novel training method such that a classifier model learns from the training set but *unlearns* from bias.
+The key ideas are: adoption of an additional bias prediction model, and a novel regularizing loss function based on mutual information between feature embedding and bias.

 ## Setup
 - Python 3